curiousest/curiousest.github.io/_posts/2024-12-03-eagle-and-beavers.md

 "Or you must join us underwater." said the spokesbeaver.

-And the eagle was left to ponder whether it was willing to risk drowning for the dam.
+And the beavers were left to wonder how to surface their intensity while staying underwater.
-While the beavers were left to wonder how to stay in the water while returning to land.
+While the eagle was left to ponder whether it was willing to risk drowning for the dam.